About the Practice

-Veterinary Technician Specialist (VTS)-Anesthesia, Neurology
+Veterinary Technician Specialist (VTS)-Anesthesia & Analgesia, Neurology

 Lori provides a wealth of specialty technical experience.
 Graduation from Bel-Rea Institute of Animal Technology in 1998 catapulted her into a career of specialty medicine and surgery at multiple specialist centers in Denver.
 Lori joined Rocky Mountain Veterinary Neurology in July 2003 and heads our technical team.
 Driven for greater knowledge, Lori received her Technician Specialty Certification in Anesthesia in 2004, as the 17th member of the Academy of Veterinary Technician Anesthetists.
 Furthering technical excellence, Lori continues to present short lectures, articles and book chapters on anesthesia and companion animal neurology topics for technicians.
 In addition, Lori obtained Specialty Certification in Neurology in 2011 and is an active board member.
 When not working, Lori enjoys the benefits of Colorado.
-Hiking, biking and gardening are her favorite outdoor hobbies, in addition to spending time with her dog, Ky Mani.
+Hiking, golf and gardening are her favorite outdoor hobbies, in addition to spending time with her husband and her dog, Ky Mani.

 Becki moved to Denver in 1995 from Alaska to attend Bel-rea.
 She earned her AAS in Veterinary Technology in March of 1997 and then continued her education at the University of Denver, earning a Bachelors of Science in Animal Technology in 1999.
 Since then she has worked at a number of general practices before coming to VRCC in 2004.
 She initially worked with the Neurology department before moving on to the emergency department and finally the dentistry department.
 She happily rejoined the Neurology team in December 2012 and looks forward to helping their clients and patients.
 Becki enjoys spending time with her four legged family including her chihuahuas Princess Buttercup and Prince Humperdink as well as Lucia the crazy italian greyhound and Torin, the sweetest Doberman in the world.
 When not covered in a pile of dogs she likes to cook and read books.